hipstas/audio-ml-introduction/README.md

 The Jupyter interface should appear in a new browser window, displaying the files on your desktop.
 If it doesn't launch automatically, enter **`http://localhost:8888`** in your browser's URL box.

 Create a new Jupyter notebook via the dropdown menu at the upper left: **`File > New Noteboook > Python 2`**

+If you've made it this far, you're done for now.
+We'll talk more about Jupyter during the workshop.